-- ◆ "General Settings" to set preferences for management, auditing, protocols, and encryption, and add licenses. - ♦ "Poll for Hosts" to search your network for computers running the Host (either manually or on a schedule) and to list these under a selected the Gateway in the Gateway Administrator window. - ◆ "Gateway Security" to set security policies to access and modify settings for a selected the Gateway in the Gateway Administrator window.
+- ◆ "General Settings" to set preferences for management, auditing, protocols, and encryption, and add licenses. - ♦ "Poll for Hosts" to search your network for computers running PC-Duo Host (either manually or on a schedule) and to list these under a selected PC-Duo Gateway in the PC-Duo Gateway Administrator window. - ◆ "Gateway Security" to set security policies to access and modify settings for a selected PC-Duo Gateway in the PC-Duo Gateway Administrator window.